 The key is to not succumb to selective cancer therapy or drug treatments based on clinical trials with artificially created versions of the protein.

-Food is the body’s medicine, not drugs.
+, not drugs.
 All you need to do is seek those powerful foods which naturally inhibit tumor necrosis factor (TNF) of which there are several.

 Curcumin, possibly the most powerful antioxidant known from the popular Indian spice Turmeric, has countless health benefits.
 A recent study led by a research team in Munich showed that it can also inhibit formation of metastases.